ubclaunchpad/rocket2/CONTRIBUTING.rst

 -  Your code is presentable and you have **not** committed extra files (think your credentials, IDE config files, cached directories, build directories, etc.)
--  You’ve written unit tests for the changes you’ve made, and that they cover all the code you wrote (or effectively all, given the circumstances)
+-  You've written unit tests for the changes you've made, and that they cover all the code you wrote (or effectively all, given the circumstances)